Puppet-Finland/ansible-aws-provision/README.md

 Then create two configuration files in the main project directory (*not* under ansible-aws-provision):

-* *aap-project.yml*: variables related to your software/automation project
+* *aap-project.yml*: variables related to your software/automation projects
 * *aap-site.yml*: variables related to your AWS environment

 If you use ansible-aws-provision in a public project then you should only version *aap-project.yml*.